 - Change Pot Soil in Plants: If you have indoor plants and you are confident that gnats and fruit flies are coming from them, then you may need to change the pot soil.

 If you would like help dealing with a gnat or fruit fly infestation, contact the pest control professionals at Any Pest, Inc today.
-We have been servicing the metro-Atlanta area for almost two decades, specializing in pest control and we would be happy to assist!
+We have been servicing the metro-Atlanta area for almost three decades, specializing in pest control and we would be happy to assist!
 Contact us for a free evaluation for any of your pest control needs.